 It was at that moment when the Holy Spirit began to deal with us.
 We began to feel in our spirit that we were not done with this financial test because we still thought it was about our efforts.
 Even to the point of who we would allow to help us.

-By the end of our conversation, she prayed with us and then said she believed it was for her to pay our rent, and that she was going to give us a check to pay back our friend.
+By the end of our conversation, she prayed with us and then said she believed it was for her to pay our rent.
+She went on to say that she was going to give us a check to pay back our friend.

-We didn’t see that coming, but look at how beautiful God worked!
-Even in the midst of a teachable moment, letting our guard down, letting go of our pride, receiving counsel and by our hearts surrendering to God, He moved on our behalf.
+We didn’t see that coming, but look at how beautifully God worked!
+Even in the midst of a teachable moment, letting our guard down, letting go of our pride, receiving counsel and surrendering to God, He moved on our behalf.

-Andre soon shared that he got a word from the Lord that it is not about us doing what we have to do, it is about us doing what we know to do.
+Andre soon shared that he got a word from the Lord.
+It is not about us doing what we have to do, it is about us doing what we know to do.

 God began to show us that it’s not about what we know, it’s about who He is.
 And He will operate through anyone, anytime, and in any situation.

-Now this doesn’t mean that we go telling any and everyone our business, what we need and depend on others.
-But what this does mean, is that we share as God leads, not with our mind or our ideas of how things should get done because ultimately His ways far exceed ours.
+Learning to ask for help when you need it, doesn’t mean we tell everyone our business, and depend on others.
+What this does mean, is that we share as God leads, not with our ideas of how things should get done.
+Ultimately His ways far exceed ours.

 ~ André and Timberley Gray